SrajatMathur/100-Days-Of-Code/log.md

 # 100 Days Of Code
 ##

+### Day 1: May 21: Tuesday, 2020
+**Today's Progress**: I've started with Project Based Learning of Bootstrap 4 and the first video that I watched was [this](https://www.youtube.com/watch?v=yZnNnvXO8HI&t=330s) and also, I learned that there are only classes that have to be used in basic HTML tags.
+These classes are already predefined in bootstrap.css file and I'm still in progress of this work will edit this tomorrow once it gets completed.
+### Day 1: May 20: Tuesday, 2020
+**Today's Progress**: <span style="color: red; background: yellow;"> I'm ashamed I didn't do anything today.</span>
+### Day 1: May 19: Tuesday, 2020
+**Today's Progress**: I learnt a Liquid Image Transformation by using a repository from Github using this [repository](https://github.com/robin-dela/hover-effect) and the video tutorial was [this](https://www.youtube.com/watch?v=HlCzCq46YTk&feature=emb_title).
+Learnt how to scale images and use hover for different effects.

 ### Day 0: May 18, Monday, 2020

 **Today's Progress**: Today, I resumed this challenge since we're all in lockdown and I didn't want to waste my time on nothing.
 I've started learning front-end programming.
 To be more precise, I'm doing project based learning on HTML, CSS and Javascript.